During a flight from Chennai to New Delhi, a flight attendant ushered a former Indian dignitary to a seat next to a little girl about 12 years of age.

 “May I see the book?”

-The elderly dignitary was abashed when he read the title – “Fukushima Meltdown” by Takashi Hirose.
+The elderly dignitary read the title – “Fukushima Meltdown” by Takashi Hirose.
+After his initial shock and a bit disconcerted, he smiled quizzically at the girl.

 “Do you understand what is written in this book?” he asked her.

 “Oh, I don’t know,” he blurted.
-“Now that you read high brow stuff like this, how about ‘the benefits of nuclear power for Tamilnadu’?”
+“Now that you read high brow stuff like this, how about we talk about ‘the benefits of nuclear power for Tamilnadu’?”

 “Alright Sir,” she said.
 “That is an interesting topic.
 Can I ask you a question first?
 I hope you won’t take it amiss?” she inquired.